forms in -ing

 part of a participial phrase qualifying a noun or a pronoun.

 (Examples 5 et 6).
-It is also used to form the progressive
+The present participle is also used in the progressive aspect

 of verb tenses (Examples 7 & 8).